microsoft/hlsl-specs/docs/Process.md

 number and merging the PR the author(s) should file issues tracking the work to flesh out and complete the detailed design.

-PRs introducing new proposals for language features will be reviewed at the [Design Meeting](/docs/DesignMeeting.md).
-PRs introducing new proposals for DirectX or DXIL features will be reviewed by Microsoft on a regular cadence.
+PRs introducing new proposals for language features will be reviewed by the Microsoft HLSL team on a regular cadence.

 #### Completing the Detailed Design